 - Water Law and Policy (Spring course)

-For December 2011 graduates and thereafter, in order to receive a certificate recognizing that you have satisfied the requirements for the Real Estate Concentration, a student must take all of the required courses and at least one of the qualifying elective courses and must receive a grade of at least a C in all of the courses whether required or the elective.
+For December 2011 graduates and thereafter, in order to receive a certificate recognizing that you have satisfied the requirements for the Real Estate Concentration, you must take all of the required courses and at least one of the qualifying elective courses and must receive a grade of at least a C in all of the courses, whether required or elective.